 Are you happy with Java EE so far?
 Is Java EE productive?

-Which tools or IDEs are you using?
+Which application servers, tools or IDEs are you using?

 How important are standards for you?
 Does your application depend on application server specific APIs?